mathspp/mathspp/pages/02.blog/03.til/075.damerau-levenshtein-distance/item.md

-Today I learned about the Damerau-Levenshtein distance.
+Today I learned about the Damerau-Levenshtein distance used on strings in the field of genetics.

 ===